dibyenduweb/tech-shop/README.md

    - The frontend is built with React and styled using Tailwind CSS, including components from DaisyUI.
    - The responsive design ensures a consistent and visually appealing experience across various devices.

+6. **Add tow new features**
+- add a social share button
+-add a sale coundown features